Spastic Diplegia Cerebral Palsy

 Spastic symptoms of cerebral palsy are usually treated with a combination of drugs, physical therapy, braces, and if needed, orthopedic surgery.
 However a relatively new surgery is being performed called selected dorsal rhizotomy (SDR).
 The surgery works best on young children, from 2 to 4 years of age, but can be beneficial for older children and some adults.
 SDR typically brings better results for people suffering only from spastic diplegia and not spastic quadriplegia (where there is significant spasticity in both the arms and legs).

 SDR works to prevent the development of deformities by cutting nerve fibers in the spinal cord.
-While this procedure is very serious, many experts say that a successful SDR surgery can improve speech, vision and leg function.
+While this procedure is very serious, many experts say that a successful SDR surgery can improve leg function, as well as some speech and vision issues.
 The surgery also helps reduce the number of orthopedic surgeries a spastic diplegia victim could need in the future.